Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Premium benefits.
 Pay a little bit more each month to get premium benefits such as no foreign exchange fees, financial coaching and price matching.

 - Mobile app.
 KOHO offers a state of the art mobile app that comes with tons of budgeting and tracking tools.
+There is both an English and fully translated French version of the app.

 What should I watch out for with a KOHO account?